jonatasbaldin/dotfiles/README.md

-linux-env-conf
+Linux Env Files
 ==============

-Linux files for environment configuration
+Some files I use for environment configurations, like vim and .bashrc!